 The following counties are currently under quarantine for Spotted Lanternfly:

-The quarantine may be expanded to new areas as further detections of the Spotted Lanternfly are detected and confirmed.
+The quarantine may be expanded to new areas as detections of the Spotted Lanternfly oustide of the quarantine zone are confirmed.
 Intentional movement of the Spotted Lanternfly is expressly prohibited and is a serious offense.
 Violations could result in criminal or civil penalties and/or fines.

 The quarantine restricts the movement of certain articles.
 If you are seeking to enter into a compliance agreement to be able to move these materials you can request a permit by contacting Dana Rhodes.
 Industries and regulated articles under the quarantine that are not to be removed/moved to a new area are: